Khaledayman9/Spicy-Von-Neumann-Fillet-with-extra-shifts/README.md

 # Spicy-Von-Neumann-Fillet-with-extra-shifts
-Simulating a fictional processor design and architecture using Java,
+Simulating a fictional processor design and architecture using Java, by creating a Von Neumann Memory Architecture which is a digital computer architecture whose design is based on the concept of stored program computers where program data and instruction data are stored in the same memory.

 # Memory Architecture